Yashwanth137/CarDekho-Data-Analysis/README.md

 # CarDekho-Data-Analysis
 The goal of this project is to analyze car market trends using the Car Dekho dataset.
+The analysis aims to provide insights into the factors influencing car prices, sales, and consumer preferences.